RealWagmi/heyanon-tokenlist/README.md

 const isTokenizedAsset = stockTicker !== undefined;
 ```

-The market ticker may differ from the token's on-chain symbol.
-Applications should use the value from `isStock.json` when requesting stock-market data.
+The Tiingo ticker may differ from the token's on-chain symbol.
+Applications should use the value from `isStock.json` when requesting stock-market data from Tiingo.

 The file must remain synchronized with [`token-list.json`](./token-list.json).
-An address must be removed from `isStock.json` when its token is removed from the token list, and newly supported tokenized assets must be added using the exact address stored in the token list and their correct market ticker.
+An address must be removed from `isStock.json` when its token is removed from the token list, and newly supported tokenized assets must be added using the exact address stored in the token list and their correct Tiingo ticker.

 ---